YourAverageCookie/Main/README.md

--- more stuff will be added soon
+-- these are mainly roblox e*ploi*s